kei-mp/blog/src/content/proj/website.md

 ![](/website/old-graph.png)

 But the concept was proven and enough to steam ahead.
 So I added my own layout and styling, along with darkmode to ease eyestrain when coding at night.
 I ran into issues with trying to save the state of the graph (i.e. the position and velocity of the nodes) so that it didn't reset when navigating between pages.
-This turned out to be surprisingly easy with a built-in Astro [view-transition](https://docs.astro.build/en/guides/view-transitions/) feature.
+This turned out to be surprisingly easy with a built-in Astro <a href="https://docs.astro.build/en/guides/view-transitions/" target="_blank">View Transitions</a> feature.

 One challenge was how to get the Vue.js graph tied into Astro's view transitions.
 I couldn't find a direct way to call Astro functions from the graph, so instead a custom JavaScript event is launched from the graph that is handled by Astro: